-Total income.
-Rabobank Group's total income increased 2 per cent. to €11,867 million in 2009 compared to €11,652 million in 2008, due to an increase in other income.
+Rabobank Group's total income increased 2 per cent. to $\notin 11,867$ million in 2009 compared to $\notin 11,652$ million in 2008, due to an increase in other income.

-Interest.
 The local Rabobanks and Robeco Direct saw a decrease in their savings margins due to strong competition in the savings market.
-This had a significant impact on interest income, which fell by 6 per cent. to €8,046 million in 2009 compared to €8,517 million in 2008.
+This had a significant impact on interest income, which fell by 6 per cent. to \in 8,046 million in 2009 compared to $\in 8,517$ million in 2008.
 However, a recovery of the margins on new mortgage loans, business loans, lease transactions and property loans had a positive effect on interest income.

-Fees and commission.
-The local Rabobanks experienced a decline in commissions from treasury services.
-At Group level, this was a factor in the 11 per cent. drop in commission income to €2,575 million in 2009 compared to €2,889 million in 2008.
+The local Rabobanks experienced a decline in commission from treasury services.
+At Group level, this was a factor in the 11 per cent. drop in commission income to $\notin 2,575$ million in 2009 compared to $\notin 2,889$ million in 2008.

-Other income.
-Other income increased by €1,000 million in 2009 to €1,246 million compared to €246 million in 2008 which was related to rising trading income in the wholesale banking division, the repurchase of debt securities and improved financial performance by Eureko, an associate.
+Other results increased by $\notin 1,000$ million in 2009 to $\notin 1,246$ million compared to $\notin 246$ million in 2008 which was related to rising trading income in the wholesale banking division, the repurchase of debt securities and improved financial performance by Eureko, an associate.
 The settlement between Eureko and the Polish government in the matter of Polish insurer PZU, in which Eureko has an equity interest, had a positive impact on earnings.

-Operating expenses.
 Cost cuts were achieved throughout Rabobank Group.
-Total operating expenses decreased by 4 per cent. in 2009, falling to $\[\in \]$ 7,304 million compared to $\[\in \]$ 7,611 million in 2008.
+Total operating expenses decreased by 4 per cent. in 2009, falling to \notin 7,304 million compared to \notin 7,611 million in 2008.
 Staff costs accounted for 53 per cent. of total operating expenses.

-Staff costs.
 The decrease in clients' activity levels led to an outflow of staff at virtually all Group entities, particularly in the second half of the year.
 This resulted in a reduction in employee headcount by 2 per cent. to 59,311 (2008: 60,568) full-time employees at group level.
-Staff costs fell by 10 per cent. to €3,869 million compared to €4,290 million in 2008 as a result of internal staff cuts as well as a sharp reduction in the costs of contract staff and a decrease in pension costs.
+Staff costs fell by 10 per cent. to ε 3,869 million compared to ε 4,290 million in 2008 as a result of internal staff cuts as well as a sharp reduction in the costs of contract staff and a decrease in pension costs.

-Other administrative expenses.
-Other administrative expenses increased by 4 per cent. to $\leq 2,908$ million compared to $\leq 2,796$ million in 2008 due, in particular, to the provision of ≤ 200 million that was formed for the collapse of DSB Bank.
+Other administrative expenses increased by 4 per cent. to $\notin 2,908$ million compared to $\notin 2,796$ million in 2008 due, in particular, to the provision of $\notin 200$ million that was formed for the collapse of DSB Bank.
 This provision was formed within the scope of the deposit guarantee scheme.

-Depreciation.
 Depreciation was almost stable at €527 million compared to €525 million in 2008.

-Value adjustments.
 Value adjustments increased at Group level due to the poor economic conditions, which particularly affected the local Rabobanks, but also Rabobank International and De Lage Landen.
-The 'value adjustments' item rose by €770 million to €1,959 million in 2009 compared to €1,189 million in 2008.
+The "value adjustments" item rose by \notin 770 million to \notin 1,959 million in 2009 compared to \notin 1,189 million in 2008.
 This corresponds with 48 (2008: 31) basis points of the average loan portfolio volume, which is above the 10-year average of 21 basis points (based on the period 1999 to 2008).

-Taxation.
-The recognised tax expense in 2009 amounted to €316 million compared to €98 million in 2008.
+The recognised tax expense in 2009 amounted to \notin 316 million compared to \notin 98 million in 2008.
 This corresponds with an effective tax rate of 12.1 per cent.
 (2008: 3.4 per cent.).
 The tax-exempt share of profit of associates, including the equity interest in Eureko, is a factor in the lower tax rate.